darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 ## print settings

 profile
 : The export profile to use.
 This profile is the entry point used for the next transformation using the printer's ICC profile.
-Usually it is better to prefer a large gamut (e.g. AdobeRGB) rather than a smaller one (e.g. sRGB).
+Usually it is better to prefer a large gamut (e.g. Adobe RGB) rather than a smaller one (e.g. sRGB).

 intent
 : The rendering intent to use when exporting the image.
 For more information see [rendering intent](../../../special-topics/color-management/rendering-intent.md).